Jårg Geismar: Life

-Geismar studied from 1979 to 1980 at the Justus-Liebig Universität in Giessen and at the Ruhr-Universität Bochum.
+Geismar studied from 1979 to 1980 at the Justus-Liebig Universität in Giessen and at the Ruhr University Bochum.
 He was interested in the topics of animation, drawing, psychology and sociology.
 From 1980 to 1986, he studied at the Kunstakademie Düsseldorf at Fritz Schwegler and Irmin Kamp.
 In the following years 1986 to 1988, he studied at the New School of Social Research and at the Parsons School of Design in New York City.
 His teachers were, inter alia, Richard van Buren and Ronald Bladen.
 His main areas in New York were fine arts, art history and architecture with the conclusion MFA (Master of Fine Arts).

 As early as 1985, he founded A.T.W. – Around the world (30) – a global forum for interdisciplinary exchange.
 Since then he has worked internationally on numerous projects and symposia together with authors, scientists, artists, dancers and musicians.
 Since 1995, he has been a lecturer and visiting professor at various colleges and art schools in Europe, Asia and the United States.